 What to Do When Someone Has Lost a Pet

 When you know someone who has just lost a pet, offer your sympathy and support.
 Even if it makes you uncomfortable, give him or her a call and listen.
 If you sense that kinds words from you are welcome, share your own positive memories of the animal.
-You don't have to talk must as long.
+You don't have to say much, as long as the words are sensitive and show that you care.

 What to Say to Someone Who Has Lost a Pet